 Optimize CUDA programs using techniques such as coalescing, caching, prefetching, and profiling.

-This instructor-led, live training in Nantes (online or onsite) is aimed at beginner-level system administrators and IT professionals who wish to install, configure, manage, and troubleshoot CUDA environments.
+This instructor-led, live training (online or onsite) is aimed at intermediate-level to advanced-level developers who wish to program and optimize applications using Biren’s proprietary GPU stack, with practical comparisons to CUDA-based environments.

 By the end of this training, participants will be able to: